 It took me a little while to understand how this could work (and thanks to Ante Kresic for helping me here), but in the end, I realized that the problem is in the callback functions.
 Can you see why?

-The malware author set the callback function to be the variable “login” that is controlled by the attacker.
+The malware author set the callback function to be the variable “login” and it is controlled by the attacker.
 So he can set login to be the system or exec functions, allowing him to execute commands on the server.

 Take a look at this example:

-Yes, he just ran the “system” command using this technique.
-And he can execute any other commands he wants on the server, with that 1 line of code.
+Yes, the attacker just ran the “system” command using this technique.
+The malware authors can execute any other commands they want on the server with that 1 line of code.
 To make matters worse, that little payload was not detected by any anti-virus or security software that we tested.